Punjabi wedding traditions: Mayian

+Wedding Day Traditions

 Rituals at the grooms’s home

 Sarvala: A young nephew or cousin dons the same attire as the groom.
 He is called the sarvala (caretaker of the groom) and accompanies him.

-Sehra: Like the bride's home, the Vatna and Ghara Gharoli are followed by the dressing up of the groom in his wedding attire.
-After the groom has dressed up in his wedding clothes, a puja is performed.
+Sehra: Like at the bride's home, the Vatna and Ghara Gharoli are followed by the dressing up of the groom in his wedding attire.
+In a Hindu Punjabi wedding, a puja is performed after the groom has dressed up in his wedding clothes.
 Thereafter, the groom's sister ties the sehra on the groom's head.
 After the completion of Sehrabandi ceremony, all those who witness the function give gifts and cash to the boy as a token of good luck.

 Varna is a ceremony that is supposed to ward off the evil eye.
 The groom's bhabi lines his eyes with surma (kohl).

 Ghodi Chadna is the final ceremony at the groom's place.
 The groom's sisters and cousins feed and adorn his mare.
 To ward off the evil eye, people use cash and perform the Varna ritual.
 The cash is then distributed among the poor.
-After this the boy climbs the horse and leaves his home for the wedding venue.
+After this, the boy climbs the horse and leaves his home for the wedding venue.

-Rituals at the marriage venue
+Rituals at the wedding venue

+Milni

-Milni literally means "introductions".
+Milni means "introductions".
 In a Sikh marriage, Ardas is performed by the person in charge of looking after the Sikh scriptures, followed by the formal introductions of senior men in the families.
 For example, both eldest chachas (father's younger brother) will come together and exchange garlands of flowers.
 In the Milni ceremony, the girl's relatives give shagun (a token of good luck) to the groom's close relatives in descending order of age.
 Cash and clothes are gifted.

+Jaimala/Varmala (hindu)

-Jaimala/Varmala: After Milni, the bride and groom come in the center of the circle where the family is standing, and place a heavily made garland made of flowers- varmala on each other to state, they accept each other and will love and live together with one another.
+After Milni, the bride and groom come to the center of the circle where the family is standing and place a heavily made garland made of flowers- varmala on each other.
+This acts as a statement that they accept each other and will love and live together with one another.
 Friends and relatives of the bride and groom indulge in teasing and fun, to celebrate this happy occasion.
-An auspicious time or muhurat is chosen for the performance of wedding ceremony.
+An auspicious time or muhurat is chosen for the performance of the wedding ceremony.

+Wedding Event

+Hindu Traditions

-Kanyadaan and Phere: The bride's father puts a ring on the boy's finger and then he gives his daughter to the boy.
+The bride's father puts a ring on the boy's finger and then he gives his daughter to the boy.
 This ritual is known as the Kanyadaan.
-It is after the kanyadaan that the pheras begin.
+It is after the Kanyadaan that the Pheras begin.
 The pheras take place in front of the sacred fire, agni.
 After this the groom applies Sindoor (vermilion) to the girl's hair partition and the Mangalsutra Rasam takes place where the groom ties a beaded necklace i.e. a mangalsutra to the girl's neck.
-When all these rituals are over, the couple gets up to touch the feet of all the elder members in the family and seek their blessings for a happily married life.
-In a Hindu Punjabi Wedding, Agni (sacred fire) is usually encircled four times.
+When all these rituals are over, the couple gets up to touch the feet of all the elder members of the family and seek their blessings for a happily married life.
+In a Hindu Wedding, Agni (sacred fire) is usually encircled seven times.